Naʼvi language: Grammar

 In this case, the adjective sìltsan(a) (good) will need to stay with the noun trr (day), therefore limiting the sentence to fewer combinations on the construction of the sentence, but as long as it follows or precedes the noun, the sentence is fine.
 By putting the attributive a before the adjective, the adjective can be put after the noun:

-More information about this can be found in the Adjectives section.

 Nouns

 Nouns in Naʼvi show greater number distinctions than those in most human languages do: besides singular and plural, they not only have special dual forms for two of an item (eyes, hands, lovers, etc.), which are common in human language (English has a remnant in "both"), but also trial forms for three of an item, which on Earth are only found with pronouns.
 Gender is only occasionally (and optionally) marked.

 The plural prefix is ay+, and the dual is me+.
 Both trigger lenition (indicated by the "+" signs rather than the hyphens that usually mark prefix boundaries).
 In nouns which undergo lenition, the plural prefix may be dropped, so the plural of tokx "body" is either aysokx or just sokx.

 Masculine and feminine nouns may be distinguished by suffix.
 There are no articles (words for "a" or "the").

 Nouns are declined for case in a tripartite system, which is rare among human languages.
 In a tripartite system, there are distinct forms for the object of a clause, as in "he kicks the ball"; the agent of a transitive clause which has such an object, as in "he kicks the ball"; and the subject of an intransitive clause, which does not have an object, as in "he runs".
 An object is marked with the accusative suffix -ti, and an agent with the ergative suffix -l, while an intransitive subject has no case suffix.
 The use of such case forms leaves the word order of Naʼvi largely free.